nothingIsMere/odin-first-web-page/README.md

 # odin-first-web-page
-Creating web page from scratch as part of The Odin Project's Foundations path.
+Creating dummy web page from scratch as part of The Odin Project's Foundations path.
 Exercise in HTML, CSS, Git, Github, Flexbox.